Does the term Dunning Kruger effect seem complicated? Don’t worry. Let me explain what it means with a true story of a bank robbery.

 Research and experiments conducted

 Two researchers, Dunning and Kruger performed various experiments and tests in 1999.
 The effect is named after them.
 They asked subjects to rate themselves in different areas such as intellectual skills, logical reasoning, grammar, sense of humor, psychology, and so on.
-The same people took tests that gave out scores of their real ability.
+After their self-assessment, the researchers asked them to take tests that gave out scores of their real ability.

 In short, this research in psychology showed that the more incompetent a person was, the higher the chances that he considered himself capable.

 The Dunning Kruger effect is caused due to the dual burden on the brain.